oyster-catcher/HopperGuidance/README.md

 atmospheric drag.
 It may waste quite a bit of fuel trying to keep to the pre-calculated trajectory too.
 You can give it a try though, its all good fun.

 The algorithm used is aimed to be an implementation of the G-FOLD algorithm for fuel optimal diverts reputably used by Lars Blackmore for landing the SpaceX Falcon-9 rocket.
-However my algorithm is simplified version.
+However my algorithm is a simplified version.
 See later.

 Please see the video https://www.youtube.com/watch?v=Ekywp-P6EBQ&t=301